-The front panel of the TL-WR641G consists of several LED indicators, which is designed to indicate connections.
-View from left.
-Table 2-1 describes the LEDs on the front panel of the router.
+The Router's LEDs are located on the front panel (View from left to right).
+Table 1-1 describes the LEDs on the front panel of the router.

-Figure 2-1 Front Panel sketch
+Figure 1-1 Front Panel sketch

-Name Action Description

-PWR Not lit No Power

-PWK Lit up Power on

-Lit up The router is initializing

-SYS Flashing The router is working properly

-Not lit The router has a hardware error

-WLAN Not lit There is no wireless device linked to the device

-VVLAIN Flashing The Wireless function is enabled

-Not lit There is no device linked to the corresponding port

-\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\ Lit up There is a device linked to the corresponding port but no

-WAN,1-4 activity

-Flashing There is an active device linked to the corresponding port
+3 Name Status Indication Off Power off PWR On Power on On The router is initializing or maybe has a system error.
+SYS Flashing The router is working properly Off The router has a hardware error Off There is no wireless device linked to the router WLAN Flashing The Wireless function is enabled WAN,1-4 Off There is no device linked to the corresponding port On There is a device linked to the corresponding port but no activity Flashing There is an active device linked to the corresponding port

-Table 2-1 The LEDs description
+Table 1-1 The LEDs description

-2.3.2 The Rear Panel
+1.3.2 The Rear Panel

-The rear panel contains the following features.
-(View from left to right)
+The following parts are located on the rear panel (View from left to right).